simpoir/fauxpenstack/README.md

 If you want your VMs to be reachable they also need some extra setup.
 Running `make ubuntu-deps` fulfills both of those needs.

+If you want to run the service once, `poetry run fauxpenstack -v`

 Easiest way to set is to just run `make install` as a user.
 It'll create a socket activation user service running from the source folder,